Read what others think about us !

 The project won highly commended in the ‘new life for old buildings’ category.

 The project was part-funded under the Kirkwall Townscape Heritage Initiative which was supported by Orkney Islands Council, the Heritage Lottery Fund and Historic Environment Scotland.

 Councillor Graham Sinclair said: “Congratulations to everyone involved in the restoration of the Storehouse for winning the design award this week.

-“The Storehouse was part of a £3.5 million major restoration project that ended in 2019 that was set to put some lift into some old buildings within Kirkwall.
-The aim of the project was to help restore buildings within the centre of Kirkwall, making it a more attractive place and to create more jobs.”
+“The Storehouse was part of a £3.5 million Kirkwall Town Centre major restoration project that ended in 2018 that was set to put some lift identified major old buildings within Kirkwall that were in need of renovation .
+The aim of the project was to help restore these buildings , making it a more attractive place and to create more jobs.”

 Architect Leslie Burgher said: “I am delighted that the project and David and Judith's vision for it have received this recognition from the profession across the Highlands and Islands.”

 The Storehouse now employs a team of the equivelant of 20-30 Full Time and Part Time staff in 2023 and is open for visiting guests and locals throughout the Year.